-You need to register for an employer account if you:

-- Employ and pay people on a full-time, part-time or casual basis - Hire contractors to complete work for you
+You need to register for an employer account if you: Employ and pay workers on a full-time, part-time, casual and contract basis excluding directors.

-If you come from another province or country to work in Saskatchewan, have no place of business in Saskatchewan and do not employ Saskatchewan resident workers, you should apply for an account if:
+If you come from another province or country to work in Saskatchewan, have no place of business in Saskatchewan and do not employ Saskatchewan resident workers, you should apply for an account if: · You will come into Saskatchewan three or more times per year.